What is Making and Breaking Current of Circuit breaker?

 The making current of the circuit breaker is the maximum peak value of the current that the breaker can interrupt without any damage if the breaker is closed at fault.

 When a fault occurs in the electrical network, the AC and DC current is present.
 The DC current magnitude is about 60 to 80 % of the AC current.
-The symmetrical AC components of the fault current are as given below.
+The symmetrical AC components of the fault current are given below.

 There are three periods of time after the occurrence of the fault.